core-wg/senml-etch/draft-ietf-core-senml-etch.md

 Since there is no base time in the Pack, the time in resolved form is equal to the time in the example.

+If no SenML Records match, empty SenML Pack (i.e., array with no elements) is returned as a response.

 All other Fetch Record fields than name, base name, time, and base time MUST be ignored.